Home | Browse Topics | Family law | Relationships and break-ups | The Dissolution Order: How it gets made and when it takes effect

 • by one of you, but the other person agrees to the order being made without them being present or does not defend the application.

-When you parties agree but do want a court hearing
+When you both agree, but want a court hearing

-If you want an order immediately (for instance, if one of you is due to remarry), or if for any other reason you want the order made by a Family Court Judge, then you will need to request an undefended hearing in front of a judge.
-Both of you will have to go to court and appear in front of the judge as a formality only.
+If you want the order made by a Family Court judge (for example, if one of you is due to remarry and you want an immediate order) and you both agree with the dissolution, you will need to request a hearing in front of a judge.
+This is called an “undefended hearing”.
+Both of you will have to go to court and appear in front of the judge as a formality.
 At the hearing, the judge can make a Dissolution Order that takes effect immediately.

 Next Section | Getting married again